StyraInc/opa-kafka-plugin/README.md

 ### Prerequisites

-* Open Policy Agent (OPA)

-## Build from source

-Using gradle wrapper: `./gradlew build`.\
+* Kafka 2.3.x
+* Java 11 or above
+* OPA installed and running on the brokers

 ## Installation

-Put the following JAR files in your plugins directory on the Kafka brokers.
-* `opa-authorizer-1.0-SNAPSHOT.jar`

-Include them in the Kafka classpath.
+Put the plugin jar file (`opa-authorizer-1.0-SNAPSHOT-all.jar`) somewhere Kafka recognizes it - this could be directly in Kafkas `libs` directory or in a separate plugin directory pointed out to Kafka at startup, e.g:

-E.g. `CLASSPATH=/usr/local/share/kafka/plugins/*`
+`CLASSPATH=/usr/local/share/kafka/plugins/*`

-To activate the opa-kafka-plugin add the authorizer.class.name to server.properties\
+To activate the opa-kafka-plugin add the `authorizer.class.name` to server.properties\
-`authorizer.class.name: com.bisnode.kafka.authorization.OpaAuthorizer`
+`authorizer.class.name=com.bisnode.kafka.authorization.OpaAuthorizer`

 <br />
 The plugin supports the following properties: